 >> Related: Download our free e-book, Climate Change and the Water Cycle <<

 Here’s the climate reality: Climate change is making Mexico’s land far less suitable for growing food and crops.
 And that’s already impacting families today.

 In fact, climate change may lead to a 40 to 70 percent decline in Mexico’s current cropland suitability by 2030.
 Worse, this could soar to an 80 to 100 percent decline by the end of this century.
 We’re talking about Mexico potentially losing over half its workable farms in less than 12 years – and all of them by 2100.
 That’s not cause for concern – it’s a catastrophe in the making.

 Loss of cropland can mean malnourished populations, displacement, and ultimately?
 Permanent migration, especially by rural families.

 "A lot of [of Mexican migration] is being driven either by vulnerability to crop loss, or wage laborers losing their jobs because farmers can no long afford to hire them," said Arizona State University development economist Valerie Mueller.

 HERE’S WHAT YOU CAN DO

-In March, Climate Realty will be in Mexico City to train hundreds of new Climate Reality Leaders – everyday citizens who are committed to solving the climate crisis.
+Every year, Climate Realty trains thousands of new Climate Reality Leaders – everyday citizens who are committed to solving the climate crisis.
 At our Climate Reality Leadership Corps trainings, attendees work with former US Vice President Al Gore and leading climate scientists and communicators to learn how inspire action in their own communities.